LLNL/UnifyFS/docs/testing.rst

 .. note::

-    In order to run the the integration tests from a Spack_ installation of UnifyCR, you'll need to tell Spack to use a different location for staging builds in order to have the source files available from inside an allocation.
+    In order to run the the integration tests from a Spack_ installation of UnifyFS, you'll need to tell Spack to use a different location for staging builds in order to have the source files available from inside an allocation.

     Open your Spack config file